Nipissing Lakers women's ice hockey

 The Nipissing Lakers women's ice hockey program represents Nipissing University in the Ontario University Athletics (OUA) conference of U Sports.
 The Lakers first competed in OUA women's ice hockey in the 2013-14 season and qualified for the OUA playoffs in their second season.
-The team has played in two McCaw Cup finals and in one U Sports national tournament, in 2022.
+The team has played in three McCaw Cup finals and in two U Sports national tournaments, in 2022 and 2023.
 The team is led by head coach Darren Turcotte, a former NHL forward and North Bay Sports Hall of Fame member.

 History

 Prior to their entry to U Sports (formerly Canadian Interuniversity Sport), the Lakers had fielded a women's ice hockey team that played in the Ontario Colleges Athletic Association.
 On June 26, 2012, it was announced that the women's ice hockey team would compete in Ontario University Athletics beginning with the 2013-14 season.
 After conducting a search for a head coach for the team's first foray into the OUA, it was announced on August 16, 2012, that Darren Turcotte had been hired for the position for the 2013-14 season.
-The Nipissing Lakers advanced to the USport National Championship for the first time in 2022, where they returned to North Bay as National Silver Medalists.
+The Nipissing Lakers advanced to the U Sports National Championship for the first time in 2022, where they returned to North Bay as National Silver Medalists.